No news a week after Australian disappears in North Korea

-CANBERRA, Australia (AP) — Australia’s prime minister said on Tuesday he had no news on the fate of an Australian citizen since he vanished in North Korea a week ago.
+CANBERRA, Australia (AP) — Australia’s prime minister said on Tuesday he had no news on the fate of an Australian citizen who vanished in North Korea a week ago.

 Prime Minister Scott Morrison said he had prayed for 29-year-old student Alek Sigley, who has not contacted his family and friends by social media since last Tuesday.